Hillsdale Chargers

 The Hillsdale Chargers are the athletic teams that represent Hillsdale College, located in Hillsdale, Michigan, in NCAA Division II intercollegiate sporting competitions.
-The Chargers are currently members of the Great Midwest Athletic Conference as of 2017.
+The Chargers (The Dales until a 1968 mascot name change) are currently members of the Great Midwest Athletic Conference as of 2017.
 The Chargers had been members of the GLIAC since 1975.

 The college also has club teams and intramural sports that vary from year to year.